 - The power cord that comes with the camera is designed for use in the country where the camera was purchased.
 If you use the camera in another country, be sure to use a power cord that conforms to that country's ratings and power supply voltage.
-Use of an improper power cord creates the risk of fire and electric shock. - Misuse of USB-AC adapter creates the risk of fire and electric shock.
-Be sure to observe the following precautions. - Use only the specified USB-AC adapter. - Never use the USB-AC adapter with another device. - Use a power outlet that matches the power supply specified for the USB-AC adapter. - Never plug the power cord into a wall outlet that is shared by other devices, or into a shared extension cord. - Never locate the USB-AC adapter near a stove or other heating device.
+Use of an improper power cord creates the risk of fire and electric shock. - Before going out, be sure to unplug the USB-AC adapter from the power outlet and put in a place away from objects used by animals and pets.
+An animal or pet chewing on the power cord can cause it short, leading to the risk of fire